Peter J. Blackburn shows how variables in gum printing and negatives can alter the desired outcome of your negatives.

 Danse de deux papiers

 A cold press, AKD-sized, Montval brand paper (left) and a hot press, traditional-sized Arches brand paper are compared in the above examples.
-The same set of pigments which do not stain my AKD papers were applied in both images.
+The same set of pigments that do not stain my AKD papers were applied in both images.
 Note how paper texture and paper sizing can affect tonality, definition, even color balance.
 Although adding additional size, such as gelatine for example, to the Arches paper would minimize staining and provide a smoother tonality, staining and grain can be useful effects for certain pieces.
 As a rule, I do not add additional size to my papers.
 On the occasions when I do, I use AKD (alkyl ketene dimer).

 Danse de deux rapports de gomme